prpole/dissertation/chapter2/main.md

 took as a welcome part of an inherited identity is presented back to her as a cause of widespread environmental destruction.

-Overcoming this rapacious wastefulness requires them to overcome none other than their sense of racial superiority.
+Overcoming this rapacious wastefulness requires them to overcome nothing less than their sense of racial superiority.
 As they travel through the country north of Oakland on their way to the Sonoma Valley, their many agricultural epiphanies are occasioned by encounters with immigrants, particularly the